Common Enlistment Bonuses for Navy Recruits

 Repayment of Navy Bonuses

-It's important to be aware that if a recruit doesn't fulfill the terms of his enlistment for which he received a bonus, he will be required to pay the Navy back.
+It's important to be aware that if a recruit doesn't fulfill the terms of their enlistment for which they received a bonus, they will be required to pay the Navy back.
 The amount will be prorated and will depend on how much service time is left in the sailor's contract.